-- 7. We selected a sample of 60 investment purchases during the fiscal year ended June 30, 2022 to determine that: - a.
+- 7. We selected a sample of 60 investment purchases during the fiscal year ended June 30, 2023 to determine that: - a.
 The investments were in compliance with the Investment Policy; - b.
 The Treasury Department's policies and procedures with respect to investment purchases were followed; - c.
 The investments were properly recorded; and - d.
 Any investment earnings on matured investments were calculated and recorded correctly.

 Finding: We inspected the investment policies obtained in procedure two and compared the policies outlined for investment purchases contained within to the sample of investments purchased during the year and noted no exceptions.
 We agreed Asset ID, ISIN number, Maturity date, Principal (Value), and Security Ratings to the Clearwater report to ensure proper recording of the securities.
 We recalculated investment earnings on matured investments and agreed to the Clearwater system.
-No exceptions were noted as a result of this procedure.